-And the ride also pulls you into our forgotten history: austy wagon tracks etched into the sage near South Pass City, a reminder of pioneers and adventure seekers before our time.
+And the ride also pulls you into our forgotten history: dusty wagon tracks etched into the sage near South Pass City — a reminder of pioneers and adventure seekers before our time.
 It runs through a piece of the world that is still rough.
 It follows the mountainous spine of our country.
-It is a route that connects us to the landscape, our past, and the future of the West.
+The route connects us to the landscape, our past, and the future of the West.

-For the tech junkies, I used the lightest equipment I could get my hands on including a Manfrotto carbon fiber tripod, a Kessler Pocket Dolly, a Cannon 7D, and GoPro Hero.
-For the aerials I turned to fellow Steamboat Springs resident Cedar Beaureguard.
-You could call him the MacGyver of copters; ski goggles and wiring wizardry allow him to use his head to control the pan and tilt of his drone-mounted camera!
+For the tech junkies, I used the lightest equipment I could get my hands on, including a Manfrotto carbon fiber tripod, a Kessler Pocket Dolly, a Cannon 7D, and GoPro Hero.
+For the aerials, I turned to fellow Steamboat Springs resident Cedar Beaureguard.
+You could call him the MacGyver of ‘copters: ski goggles and wiring wizardry allow him to use his head to control the pan and tilt of his drone-mounted camera!

 I was lucky to share some great moments on the trail with my family.
 While there is the terrain to push your limits, it is also the perfect route to slow down and share stories with a local, or to meet a fellow rider, and to eat that piece of pie.
 I tip my hat to the folks at Adventure Cycling Association.
 They have truly mapped a route that deserves to be on everyone’s bucket list.

 My advice to you?
-Well, really Warren Miller’s advice, “If you don’t do it this year, you’ll be one year older when you do.”
+Well, really Warren Miller’s advice: “If you don’t do it this year, you’ll be one year older when you do.”

 Photos by Doug Davis